‘Brilliant’ man who was an inventor of the calculator dies

 He went to Texas A&M University in College Station but didn’t finish.
 His jobs after that included working at the university’s department of oceanography and meteorology and before long he was on an oil platform in the Gulf of Mexico measuring the force of hurricane winds.
 He started at Texas Instruments in 1963, at the age of 30.

-Friend and former colleague Gaynel Lockhart remembers a telescope in concrete at his home with a motor attached that would allow it to follow a planet throughout the night.
+Friend and former TI colleague Gaynel Lockhart remembers a telescope in concrete at Jerry Merryman’s home with a motor attached that would allow it to follow a planet throughout the night.

 Despite his accomplishments, he was humble.
 “He wouldn’t ever boast or brag about himself, not ever,” said Melissa Merryman, who became stepsisters with her friend Kim Ikovic when they set up their parents, who got married in 1993.